Last updated January 2025

 Pay only when the job is complete to your satisfaction.

 Avoid companies that require large deposits or advance payment.
 If your job requires a lot of materials, and the company is responsible for buying them, it’s reasonable for it to ask you to put up a deposit.
 Otherwise, arrange to pay for all work only when the job is done.
-This gives you leverage to make sure work is done properly, and it’s another reason why a fixed-price arrangement works in your favor: A set fee means a company can’t charge for additional hours if it has to take extra time to correct errors.
+This gives you leverage to make sure work is done properly, and it’s another reason why a fixed-price arrangement works in your favor: A set fee means a company can’t charge for additional hours spent correcting errors.

 Be prepared, and deal promptly with surprises.